shuozhixu/Modelling_2024/README.md

 - Line 10.
 Change the word `random` to `350KMDMC`, i.e., to match the new data file's name.

 Run the simulation.
-Once it is finished, you will find a new file `a_E`.
+Once it is finished, we will find a new file `a_E`.
 The first column is the ratio of the trial lattice parameter to 3.561; the other two columns have the same meaning as the random case.
 Repeat the remaining steps in the random case and record the three numbers for the CoCrNi with CSRO.

 ### Elastic constants at 0 K